-Summer Activities to Prepare Your Child for Kindergarten
+Kindergarten Prep Activities to Prepare Your Child This Summer

 Preschoolers can confidently transition to kindergarten this fall by preparing for the school year over the summer.
 There are a variety of summer activities to involve your child in to give him or her a solid foundation and the confidence to learn new material.
 But where do you start?
-Let’s break down some skills that should be introduced by kindergarten and how to achieve preparedness.
+Let’s break down some skills that should be introduced during their summer kindergarten prep.

 Fine Motor Skills